Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Introduction

 This work is structured as follows.
 In \cref{sec:three-body}, we review the physics of three-body encounters, and discuss the evolution of Heggie's law from the original proposal in \refcite{Heggie:1975rcz} to the revised versions of \refscite{Gould:1990bk,Quinlan:1996vp}.
 In \cref{sec:multiple-perturbations}, we update Heggie's law further to correctly account for stochasticity in the limit of few perturbations, and we develop a full estimate of the hardening rate in this regime.
 In \cref{sec:prospects}, we apply these results to a set of realistic systems, and evaluate the prospects for detecting compact objects by this means.
 We discuss our results and conclude in \cref{sec:conclusions}.

 Throughout this work, we denote quantities associated with the two objects in a binary by subscripts 1 and 2, and those associated with the perturber by a subscript 3.
-In particular, $v_{12}$ denotes the relative velocity of the two components of the binary; $v_3$ denotes the velocity of the perturber relative to the center of mass of the binary; and $m_{12} \equiv m_1 + m_2$ denotes the total mass of the binary.
+In particular, $v_{12}$ denotes the relative velocity of the two components of the binary; $v_3$ denotes the velocity of the perturber relative to the center of mass of the binary; $m_{12} \equiv m_1 + m_2$ denotes the total mass of the binary; and $E_{12}$ denotes the (negative) total mechanical energy of the binary.
 We denote the semimajor axis of the binary by $a$.
 We use a superscript star (e.g., $a^\star$) to denote parameter values used in reference simulations.